 Professionalism in recycling

-There is not any organised national or regional trade in reclaimed stone.
+There is not any organized national or regional trade in reclaimed stone.
 So it involves personal, social and environmental responsibilities and care.
 But, there are specialists who do stone recycling.
-They look out for stone- containing houses, buildings, bridge abutments and dimension stones structures that are scheduled for demolition.
-Particularly, they look for treasured, old hand-carved stone pieces with chisel marks, still on them.
-Also, local stones no longer quarried or that are quarried in different shades or appearance.
-Recycled dimension stone is used in old stone buildings being renovated -to replace deteriorated stone pieces, in fireplace mantels, benches, veneer or for landscaping like for retaining walls.
+They look out for stone-containing houses, buildings, bridge abutments and dimension stones structures that are scheduled for demolition.
+Particularly, they look for treasure, old hand-carved stone pieces with chisel marks, still on them.
+Also, local stones are no longer quarried or are quarried in different shades or appearances.
+Recycled dimension stone is used in old stone buildings being renovated -to replace deteriorated stone pieces, in fireplace mantels, benches, veneer, or for landscaping like retaining walls.

 Related to stone recycling and stone reuse is the deconstruction and reconstruction of stone buildings.
-The building is taken apart, block by block and the location and orientation of each block is carefully rated.
-The roofing slates and interior stones in place are catalogued and moved in the same fashion.
-Then, the reassembling of building happens in such a way that the removed blocks and parts are put back in place how and where originally they were.
+The building is taken apart, block by block, and the location and orientation of each block are carefully rated.
+The roofing slates and interior stones in place are cataloged and moved in the same fashion.
+Then, the reassembling of the building happens in such a way that the removed blocks and parts are put back in place how and where originally they were.
 This is typically expensive and rare, but valuable in terms of historic preservation.

 Old stonework will need attention too.
-They usually need only cleaning and sandblasting, but some cases many need more.
+They usually need only cleaning and sandblasting, but some cases may need more.
 Firstly, the exteriors need inspections for usage unsafe conditions, like the walls for water leakages.
 The most likely needs are mortar restoration replacing deteriorated pieces, beyond point of repair.
-Repointing is the removal of existing damaged mortar from the outer portion of the joint between stone units and its replacement by new mortar mat hing the appearance of the old.
-The consolidants reestablish the original natural bonding between stone particles that weathering had removed.
-Exterior dimension stones often fade after exposure to weather o er time and it is not possible, at times to find an exact match, even from original quarry.
+Repointing is the removal of existing damaged mortar from the outer portion of the joint between stone units and its replacement by new mortar matching the appearance of the old.
+The consolidates re-establish the original natural bonding between stone particles that weathering had removed.
+Exterior dimension stones often fade after exposure to weather o er time and it is not possible, at times to find an exact match, even from the original quarry.

 Life cycle assessment is a method for Sri mating and comparing a range of environmental performance measures, (eg. Global warming, acidification potential, toxicity, ozone depletion potential) over the full life cycle of a product or a whole building.
 As such, it provides a comprehensive means for evaluating and comparing products rather than prescriptive measures of individual product characteristics.